llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 operation and its inputs and outputs, rather than the space of all possible surrounding operations and dependent expressions.

-By eliminating any implicit expression inputs or operations, and constraining the state space of expressions using well-formedness rules, it is unambiguous whether a given transformation is valid and semantics-preserving, without ever having to consider anything outside of the expression itself.
+By eliminating any implicit expression inputs or operations and constraining the state space of expressions using well-formedness rules, it is unambiguous whether a given transformation is valid and semantics-preserving, without ever having to consider anything outside of the expression itself.